AyeshJayasekara/GAPS/README.md

 * Shipping has assumed to be based on product weight and flat rate shipping.
 * VAT can be configured from DB

+## Code Quality Check

+The source code has been already evaluated for quality for latest version.
+Results can be seen at : https://github.com/AyeshJayasekara/GAPS/blob/master/SONARQUBE_ANALYSIS_REPORT.png

 ### Hugs & Bugs